 If you come from the North, you’ll more than likely get off the Rome-Florence Autostrada A1 onto the “Raccordo Perugia Bettolle,” the extension to Perugia.
 Get off at either the “Prepo” or “Piscille” exit and follow the signs to the center.
 Park near Piazza dei Partigiani and take the escalators up.
 From the South you can also take the E45 superstrada north from Orte to Perugia.

-You may to arrive Perugia’s airport (S.Francesco), down in the valley at Sant’Egidio, but there is a small Sulga bus to take you to Perugia center (Piazza Italia).
+You may arrive to Perugia’s airport PEG (S.Francesco Airport), down in the valley in the town of Sant’Egidio.
+There is a small Sulga bus to take you to Perugia historical center (Piazza Italia) and it is scheduled according to flight arrivals so you don’t need to worry.
 If you are landing in other close by airports, you’ll have to make the three hour train ride from Pisa, Ancona, or Rome to Perugia.